stepanvalic/AI-strejda-discord-bot/README.md

 - **YouTube Notifications**: Monitors your YouTube channel and sends notifications with rich embeds when new videos are uploaded
 - **Dynamic Status**: Displays the current member count in the bot's status
 - **Counting Game**: Provides a fun counting game where users count up from 1 to infinity with rules and statistics
+- **AI Moderation**: Uses Google Gemini AI to analyze message sentiment, reward positive behavior with multiple role levels (800/2000/5000 points), and penalize negative behavior with timeouts and roles (-30/-1000 points)
-- **Database Storage**: Uses JSON files to store information about announced videos and counting statistics
+- **Database Storage**: Uses JSON files to store information about announced videos, counting statistics, and user behavior
 - **Automatic Updates**: Regularly updates YouTube video embeds with current view and like counts

 ## Requirements